 Whether you are afflicted by negative SEO, bad SEO, or simply want to keep a check on the health of your backlink profile, monitoring backlinks is an necessary piece of the SEO puzzle.
-For further inquiries about competitor-created negative SEO, good / bad backlinks, how to identify bad SEO, or anything related to backlink analysis, you can find me on Twitter at @Tripp_Hamilton.
+For further inquiries about competitor-created negative SEO, good / bad backlinks, how to identify bad SEO, or anything related to backlink analysis, feel free to contact me on social media.

 Tripp heads the backlink removal and auditing department at Hive Digital, as well as manages the products that are developed in-house such as Remove’em and nTopic.